Mental Health Facilities Columbia County, PA

 Geisinger Bloomsburg Hospital Behavioral Health Services

-Geisinger Bloomsburg Hospital Behavioral Health Services is a mental health treatment center in Columbia County, PA, located at 549 Fair Street, 17815 zip code area.
+Geisinger Bloomsburg Hospital Behavioral Health Services is one of mental health facilities in Columbia County, Pennsylvania, located at 549 Fair Street, 17815 zip code.
 Geisinger Bloomsburg Hospital Behavioral Health Services provides hospital inpatient treatment.
-Geisinger Bloomsburg Hospital Behavioral Health Services offers group therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, young adults and adults.
-Additional services at Geisinger Bloomsburg Hospital Behavioral Health Services consist of case management, mentoring/peer support/consumer-run services and family psychoeducation.
+Geisinger Bloomsburg Hospital Behavioral Health Services provides couples/family therapy, psychotropic medication and activity therapy to adults, young adults and seniors 65 or older.
+Additional services provided at Geisinger Bloomsburg Hospital Behavioral Health Services include case management, family psychoeducation and mentoring/peer support/consumer-run services.

 Frequently Asked Questions